Devon Larratt: UAL/MLA/PAL Armfight

-WAL & Super Matches
+WAL & Supermatches

-After recovering from elbow surgery, Devon Larratt joined the World Armwrestling League in 2014, where he returned to win the left-handed title, defeating Marcio Barboza, 3-0.
-At the same event, Larratt lost the right-handed title to Marcio Barboza 0-3.
+After recovering from elbow surgery, Devon Larratt joined the World Armwrestling League (WAL) in 2014.
+His first WAL event took place in January 2015, where he won the left-handed title, defeating Marcio Barboza, 2–0.
+At the same event, Larratt lost the right-handed title to Marcio Barboza 0–2.

-In 2015, Larratt lost the WAL left-hand heavyweight title after Marcio Barboza withdrew (injury).
+Later in 2015, Larratt defeated Ron Bath left handed and right handed at WAL Southern Regionals.
+Larratt won the WAL Championships left-hand heavyweight title after Marcio Barboza withdrew (injury).
 In the right handed semi-finals, Larratt lost to American arm-wrestling legend John Brzenk.
-While Larratt won the first match in the straps, Brzenk displayed superior hand control and dominated the next two matches outside of the straps to win 2-1.
+While Larratt won the first match in the straps, Brzenk displayed superior hand control and dominated the next two matches outside of the straps to win 2–1.

-In 2016, Larratt returned to peak form, successfully defending his titles against top contenders Marcio Barboza, Ron Bath and Matt Mask.
+In 2016, Larratt defeated Matt Mask left handed and right handed at WAL Northern Regionals.
+Larratt returned to peak form, successfully defending his left-hand title against Matt Mask and winning the WAL right-hand title against top contenders Marcio Barboza and Ron Bath.

-In 2017, Larratt once again retained the WAL right-hand and left-hand heavyweight titles by defeating perennial rival Matt Mask.
-Larratt also defended his right-hand legacy hammer against a challenge from "Big Frank" Budelewski at Buffalo Fitness Expo, and left hand hammer against Zhao Zi Rui of China.
+In 2017, Larratt retained the WAL right-hand and left-hand heavyweight titles by defeating perennial rival Matt Mask.
+Larratt also defended his right-hand legacy hammer against a challenge from "Big Frank" Budelewski at Buffalo Fitness Expo 2017, the event also had a charitable aspect to it, and left hand hammer against Zhao Zi Rui of China at the Super Armwrestling League (SAL) in a supermatch.